willywutang/CGold/docs/first-step/native-build-tool/xcode.rst

 .. note::

-  Other developer tools is :ref:`installed now too <osx developer tools installed>`.
+  Other developer tools are :ref:`installed now too <osx developer tools installed>`.

 Several/custom Xcode versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to have several ``Xcode`` versions simultaneously for testing
+If you want to have several ``Xcode`` versions available simultaneously for testing
-purposes or you want the exact version of ``Xcode`` you can download/install
+purposes, or you want an exact version of ``Xcode``, you can download/install
-it manually from `Apple Developers site <https://developer.apple.com/download/more/>`_.
+XCode manually from the `Apple Developers site <https://developer.apple.com/download/more/>`_.

 For example: